-- 4.19 The NPPF is clear that in order to contribute to the Government's commitment to halt the overall decline in biodiversity, the planning system should minimise impacts on biodiversity and provide net gains in biodiversity where possible.
-In accordance with the NPPF, the Plan seeks to: promote the preservation, restoration and re-creation of priority habitats, ecological networks and the protection and recovery of priority species populations. - 4.20 Policy WNP 3 will deliver Plan Objective 1 by planning positively for the conservation and enhancement of the natural environment of the Parish.
+- 4.11 The Parish boasts a wide range of species and habitats10.
+There are areas of priority habitat, including lowland calcareous grassland and deciduous woodland, providing habitats for important species including: farmland birds; black grouse; curlew; grey partridge; lapwing; snipe; tree sparrow and yellow wagtail; with regular sightings of bats, owls, deer and birds of prey throughout the Parish. - 4.12 The NPPF is clear that in order to contribute to the Government's commitment to halt the overall decline in biodiversity, the planning system should minimise impacts on biodiversity and provide net gains in biodiversity where possible.
+In accordance with the NPPF, the Plan seeks to: promote the preservation, restoration and re-creation of priority habitats, ecological networks and the protection and recovery of priority species populations. - 4.13 Policy WNP 2 will deliver Plan Objective 1 by planning positively for the conservation and enhancement of the natural environment of the Parish.

-Policy WNP 3: Biodiversity
+Policy WNP 2: Biodiversity

-Development should protect and where possible enhance biodiversity by seeking to ensure new development does not result in the loss or unacceptable harm to biodiversity sites, protected species or their habitats.
+Development should protect and where possible enhance biodiversity.
+Development should not result in the loss of or unacceptable harm to biodiversity sites, protected species or their habitats.

-Where development would result in the loss or unacceptable harm to biodiversity, applicants will be required to demonstrate that the adverse impacts will be adequately mitigated, or as a last resort compensated for.
+Where development would result in the loss of, or unacceptable harm to biodiversity, applicants will be required to demonstrate that the adverse impacts will be adequately mitigated, or as a last resort compensated for.